 Ill or disabled

-If you’re already claiming benefits due to illness or disability it’s likely there won’t be changes to your claim until between January 2020 and June 2024 unless you report a change of circumstances.
+If you're already claiming benefits due to illness or disability it's likely there will not be changes to your claim until between November 2020 and September 2024 unless you report a change of circumstances.

 If you are on Employment and Support Allowance and you are found fit for work and you disagree with this decision, seek advice from Derbyshire Welfare Rights, email: firstname.lastname@example.org or tel: 01629 531531.

 UC is only replacing the income-related (means-tested) version of Employment and Support Allowance (ESA).
 It doesn't replace ESA based upon your National Insurance contributions or Personal Independence Payment, Attendance Allowance or Disability Living Allowance.